Remote Passenger Crash Survival

 - Floor mats as ground insulation

-- Doors or shade structures for heat
+- Doors or structures for shade

 - Use carried water first